lewisdonovan/google-news-scraper/README.md

 My test query returned 104 results, which took 1.566 seconds without redirects, and 7.36 seconds with redirects.
 I'm on a fibre connection, and other queries may return a different number of results, so your mileage may vary.

 ## Upkeep
 Please note that this is a web-scraper, which relies on DOM selectors, so any fundamental changes in the markup on the Google News site will probably break this tool.
-I'll try my best to keep it up-to-date, but many of these changes will be silent.
-Feel free to submit an issue if it stops working.
+I'll try my best to keep it up-to-date, but changes to the markup on Google News will be silent and therefore difficult to keep track of.
+Feel free to submit an issue if the tool stops working.

 ## Issues
 Please report bugs via the [issue tracker](https://github.com/lewisdonovan/google-news-scraper/issues).